Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Practical Convex ANN Training

 Consider the convex optimization problem

 and its dual formulation

-where $\ell^*(v) = \max_z z^\top v - \ell(z,y)$ is the Fenchel conjugate function.
-Note that \cref{eq:dual} is a convex semi-infinite program.
-The next theorem borrowed from Pilanci and Ergen's paper \citep{Pilanci20a} explains the relationship between the non-convex training problem \cref{eq:nonconvex_general}, the convex problem \cref{eq:convex_general}, and the dual problem \cref{eq:dual} when the ANN is sufficiently wide.
+which is a convex semi-infinite program, where $\ell^*(v) = \max_z z^\top v - \ell(z,y)$ is the Fenchel conjugate function.
+The next theorem, borrowed from Pilanci and Ergen's paper \citep{Pilanci20a}, explains the relationship between the non-convex training problem \cref{eq:nonconvex_general}, the convex problem \cref{eq:convex_general}, and the dual problem \cref{eq:dual} when the ANN is sufficiently wide.

 \begin{theorem}[\citep{Pilanci20a}] Let $(v_i^\star,w_i^\star)\iP$ denote a solution of \cref{eq:convex_general} and define $m^\star$ as $|\{i : v_i^\star \neq 0\}| + |\{i : w_i^\star \neq 0\}|$.
 Suppose that the ANN width $m$ is at least $m^\star$, where $m^\star$ is upper-bounded by $n+1$.
 If the loss function $\ell (\cdot, y)$ is convex, then \cref{eq:nonconvex_general}, \cref{eq:convex_general}, and \cref{eq:dual} share the same optimal objective.
 The optimal network weights $(u_j^\star, \alpha_j^\star)\jm$ can be recovered using the formulas